Learn / Blog / Article

 To fully understand how users are experiencing your site and learn how to give them the best experience possible, you need to take a closer look at user behavior, which is where session replay tools come in.

-In this piece, we share our favorite session replay tools with you, plus some guidance on choosing the right one.
-We cover:
+In this piece, we share our favorite session replay software with you, plus some guidance on choosing the right one.

 Now, let’s start with the basics:

 A session replay, also known as a session recording, is a rendering of a user's journey through your website.
 Session replays show you what individual users saw and how they experienced your site during their visit—including their clicks, page scrolls, and mouse movements.

 Session replays help product teams, UX teams, and conversion rate optimizers understand how users experience their site from page to page.
 These insights make it easier to fix issues, optimize the user experience (UX), and improve conversion rates.

 There are several session replay tools out there to choose from, but we want to make this easy on you—so here’s a list to help you decide which replay tool will best suit your needs:

 7 best session replay tools

 What is it?
 Hotjar (hi!) is one of the most comprehensive digital experience insights and behavior analytics platforms out there.
 In addition to a powerful session recording tool, Hotjar offers heatmaps that help you visualize where users click, scroll, and move, as well as user feedback tools like on-site surveys and feedback widgets that help you understand how users are really experiencing your site so you can identify opportunities to improve UX and increase conversions.